What You Should Know About Academics at York College

 Supporting you outside of the classroom

-Academic Support Center
+Academic Success Center

 The Academic Success Center is a hub for student resources like tutoring, academic coaching, writing support, and other services that will empower you with the knowledge and skills you need to achieve your academic goals.
-You can meet with an experienced peer tutor for assistance in a variety of courses through one-on-one and group tutoring sessions.
-Professional academic coaches can help you look at how you are spending your time, discuss what your priorities are, and work to master effective study habits.
-If there are ways to help you perform better in class, we'll help you find them.
+You can meet with an experienced peer tutor for assistance in a variety of courses through one-on-one

 Writing & Communication Studio

 What kind of citation format should I be using?
 What am I supposed to write about on this topic?
 Can you help me find grammar errors?
-These are just a few of the topics that the Writing & Communication Studio can help with.
+These are just a few of the topics that the Writing and Communication Studio can help with.
 Tutors can help with any type of writing at any stage of the writing process.

 Career Development Center

-The Career Development Center exposes students to career development concepts throughout their education - not just during their senior year.
+The Career Development Center exposes students to career development concepts throughout their education—not just during their senior year.
 Our staff guide students through the process of exploring academic and career directions, identifying and securing internships and related experiences, preparing résumés, developing interviewing skills, locating on- and off-campus employment opportunities, and applying to graduate and professional schools.
 The Plan to Succeed program, Handshake, and regular email newsletters are some of the ways we help students succeed academically and professionally starting in their first year.

 Helping you adjust to college.
 Helping you see how academic disciplines connect to deepen your learning.